 Until recently, sexual abuse intervention practitioners have focused on prevention and intervention with survivors and non-offending family members.
 Increasingly, counsellors and therapists are being asked to consider working with the larger family system, including the offender.
-Leadership in this area of treatment is most evident in some First Nations communities.
-This model requires practitioners to use a high degree of professional judgment, sensitivity, and clinical skill.
+This model requires practitioners to use a high degree of professional judgement, sensitivity, and clinical skill.
 This course is for experienced child sexual abuse treatment practitioners who want to explore a framework for involving the offender in the therapeutic process.
-Participants will gain a historical perspective of offender treatment that highlights the values and principles behind these approaches.
+Participants will gain a historical perspective of offender treatment that highlights the values and principles behind these various approaches.
 They will also consider the impact on their clinical work of their personal values, beliefs, and biases related to perpetrators of child sexual abuse.
 A framework for assessing suitability for family intervention will be presented, emphasizing critical issues related to ensuring safety, defining conditions for the offender's involvement, and identifying prerequisite tasks for the offender, survivor, and non-offending family members prior to family treatment.
 The practitioner's role in coordinating intervention services to the family, as well as case management functions, will be examined.
 An interdisciplinary approach will be outlined.